MarcosBottenbley/Jaipur/README.txt

 	We divided the code into several classes.
 Game handles the main sequencing of moves, and interactions between the other classes.
 There are Bank, Deck and Market classes to hold Cards and Tokens on the board.
 The Player has two subclasses, AI and Human to implement the two types of players.
 Our use of separate classes allows us to cut down on repeated code and keep files relatively small and indepedent.
-The getMove() method in Player is called to receive a Move from any player, and Move's are standardized by making a Move class with the subclasses Take, Trade and Sell. makeMove() is then able to execute the changes in the board state after a move without having to be specific about which Move is taking place since each subclass implements
+The get_move() method in Player is called to receive a Move from any player, and Move's are standardized by making a Move class with the subclasses Take, Trade and Sell. makeMove() is then able to execute the changes in the board state after a move without having to be specific about which Move is taking place since each subclass implements